Tony Marston's Blog About software development, PHP and OOP

 Reusable XSL stylesheets

 I found this method of building web pages to be far, far better than that which I had seen in all those code samples I had found on the internet which involved outputting fragments of HTML code during the execution of the script.
 This meant that if you suddenly decided to jump to another page instead of completing the current one you would invariably encounter the "headers already sent" error.
 Using the XML/XSL method you can wait until all the processing in the Model(s) is complete, and then call the standard View object to produce the HTML output.
+This means that you can call the header() function anywhere in your code as the framework has not written to the output stream or sent any headers.
 Using this method it does not matter in which order the data is added to the XML document, just that it is there.
-It can be pulled out of the XML document in any sequence which is specified within the XSL stylesheet.
+It can be pulled out of the XML document from any location within the XSL stylesheet.

 Some people may be wondering how I can possible create 4,000 different web pages from over 400 different database tables using just 12 XSL stylesheets.
 If you look at the screen layouts in my library of Transaction Patterns you should see that each page can be broken down into a series of areas or zones each of which is populated with data from different sources.
 The menu bar uses data from the MNU_MENU table, the title bar uses data from the MNU_TASK table and the MNU_TASK_QUICKSEARCH table, and the navigation bar uses data from the navigation_button table.
 While the pagination, scrolling and action bar areas are generated by the framework at runtime, the data area(s) is/are provided by whatever Model classes are used in that particular task.
 In order to tell the XSL stylesheet which element of application data goes where on the web page I use a small screen structure file whose information is copied into the XML document.
 The identity of that file is specified in the component script which is the starting point for each task in the application.
 This means that I can control what piece of application data goes where on the screen without having to modify any XSL stylesheets.